marinasie/bird-sighting-validation/marina/data_preparation/README.md

 # Data preparation
-Hier liegen alle Notebooks, die die Daten von ornitho.de und ornitho.ch analysieren und für die Modellierungen vorbereiten.<br>
+Here, all notebooks that analyze and prepare the data from ornitho.de and ornitho.ch for modeling purposes can be found.<br>
-Die jeweils entstehenden Datensets sind alle unter dem jeweils angegebenen Namen auf der Gdrive [hier](https://drive.google.com/drive/folders/1HRut-trvpeH6Iqm7KN79vWGcBLjvCoBH) abgelegt.<br>
+The resulting datasets are all stored under the respective names on the Gdrive [here](https://drive.google.com/drive/folders/1HRut-trvpeH6Iqm7KN79vWGcBLjvCoBH).<br>
-Es liegen folgende Notebooks vor:
+The following notebooks can be found here:

-- `00_Data_Merging.ipynb` : Dieses Notebook aligned alle features der beiden getrennten Datensätze von der Schweiz und Deutschland und merged sie in ein Master-Datenset, das Vogelsichtungen von beiden Ländern im Zeitraum 2018-2022 verzeichnet. &rarr; *master_bird_data.csv*
+- `00_Data_Merging.ipynb` : This notebook aligns all features from the separate datasets of Switzerland and Germany and merges them into a master dataset, which contains bird sightings from both countries in the period 2018-2022. → *master_bird_data.csv*
-- `01_Bird_Analysis.ipynb` : In diesem Notebook wird anhand einer explanatory data analysis ein erster Blick auf die Daten geworfen und verschiedene Aspekte analysiert.
+- `01_Bird_Analysis.ipynb` : This notebook provides an initial look at the data and conducts an explanatory data analysis to explore various aspects.
-- `02_Dataset_Reduction_27_species.ipynb` : Die Ornithologen von ornitho.de und ornitho.ch haben sich auf 27 Vogelarten geeinigt, auf das die ersten Modellierungen beschränkt werden soll.
-In diesem Notebook wird ein reduziertes Datenset aus dem Master-Dataset generiert. &rarr; *master_bird_data_selected_species.csv*
+- `02_Dataset_Reduction_27_species.ipynb` : The ornithologists from ornitho.de and ornitho.ch have agreed on 27 bird species for the initial modeling.
+This notebook generates a reduced dataset from the master dataset. → *master_bird_data_selected_species.csv*
-- `03_EEA_Grid_Assignment.ipynb` : In diesem Notebook wird jede Vogelsichtung in dem auf 27 Vogelarten reduzierte Datenset auf ein EEA-Grid gemappt und die ID des Grids als zusätzliches feature in das Datenset aufgenommen.
-Damit möchten wir die Koordinaten diskretisieren. &rarr; *selected_bird_species_with_grids.csv*
+- `03_EEA_Grid_Assignment.ipynb` : In this notebook, each bird sighting in the reduced dataset of 27 bird species is mapped to an EEA-Grid, and the ID of the grid is added as an additional feature to the dataset.
+This step aims to discretize the coordinates. → *selected_bird_species_with_grids.csv*